 “We are also looking into the future of electric racing and sooner than later there will be a race car in our workshop [EKS JC] that is purely driven by electricity,”

-Elaborating further on electric racing as well as the ambition of the FIA together with the new promotor for the World Rallycross series (WRC Promotor) to have a fully new RX1e electric FIA World Rallycross Championship by 2022 earlier this week Hansen Motorsport announced it has joined the UN Sports for Climate Action Framework.
+Elaborating further on electric racing as well as the ambition of the FIA together with the new promoter for the World Rallycross series (WRC Promoter) to have a fully new RX1e electric FIA World Rallycross Championship by 2022 earlier this week Hansen Motorsport announced it has joined the UN Sports for Climate Action Framework.

 Hansen Motorsport became a signatory of the ‘Sports for Climate Action’ initiative of the United Nations Framework Convention on Climate Change (UNFCCC) affirming its push towards building a more sustainable future for Motorsport and wider society.

 This commitment is based on five key principles laid out in the UNFCCC’s Sports for Climate Action Framework:

 - Promote greater environmental responsibility

 - Reduce the overall climate impact from sports

 - Use our platform to educate for climate action

 - Advocate for climate action through our communications

 Susann Hansen, Team Manager for Hansen Motorsport, will oversee the team’s implementation of its new environmental strategy.
 “Our family has always been passionate about environmental issues.
 Taking the next step and formally committing Hansen Motorsport to playing a bigger role in taking responsibility for a sustainable future was a natural progression of that passion,” she said.